 This information explains how we comply with applicable privacy requirements and sets out minimum standards for how we deal with personal information collected and used by the nib Group.
-This information may be updated from time to time, and should be read in the context of any additional specific information such as that provided in privacy policies applicable to specific businesses or local areas as displayed on the relevant website from time to time.
+This information may be updated from time to time, and should be read in the context of any additional specific information such as that provided in privacy policies applicable to specific businesses or local areas as displayed on the relevant website from time to time, or as provided in additional privacy notices in documentation we provide to you (depending on your relationship with us, as outlined further below).

 nib Group's system for complying with applicable privacy requirements includes:

-The businesses operated by the nib Group of companies provide a range of insurance services, including in relation to health and travel, and provide information in relation to health care and health care providers, and other services.
+The businesses operated by the nib Group of companies provide a range of insurance services, specifically health and travel, and provide information in relation to health care and health care providers, and other services.

-When you deal with us, we may collect personal information about you such as your name, your contact details, gender and other information about your circumstances and preferences including about your health or medical history, visa and employment details, bank account and credit card details, government related identifiers, and if you hold nib securities, information relating to you and your security holding.
+When you deal with us, we may collect personal information about you such as your name, contact details, gender and other information about your circumstances and preferences including about your health or medical history, government related identifiers, travel visa and employment details, professional accreditations, bank account and credit card details, and if you hold nib securities, information relating to you and your security holding.

 We collect this information when we ask you for it and you provide it, including when you join our nib reward programs, or if an insurance claim is lodged by you or on your behalf.
-We may also collect information about you from third parties, such as your doctor or treating hospital, if it is not reasonable or practicable to collect the information from you.
+We may also collect information about you from third parties, such as your doctor, treating hospital or other health service provider, if it is not reasonable or practicable to collect the information from you.
 This may also include other people or organisations who might be representing you, including a person who takes out an insurance policy on your behalf or under which you are covered, or any person assisting or representing us.

-We may also collect your personal information from publicly available sources or social networking services to enable us to contact you and offer our products and services to you, and in doing so we comply with all requirements, including providing a facility to allow you to indicate your preferences in relation to contact.
+We may also collect your personal information from third parties who provide analytics services to nib, including predicted health outcomes based on identified health, lifestyle and demographic factors, as well as publicly available sources such as internet search engines or social networking services.
+When we do so, we ensure that we have a legal basis for using your personal information, such as to enable us to contact you and offer our products and services to you.
 We may also collect personal information about others such as parents and guardians, carers or authorised representatives of third parties.

 Where we do not have your personal information (or personal information of an insured person or person requesting assistance), we are not able to contact you, process your requests or employment application, or provide our services to you including providing insurance or other assistance, or processing an insurance claim.